|Nutritional Guidelines (per serving)|

 - 1/3 cup soy milk

-- Boil a pot of water, add the noodles and cook until just tender.
-Drain and set aside.
+Boil a pot of water, add the noodles, and cook until just tender.

-- To serve, portion the noodles on individual serving plates, tossing with oil and parsley.
-Place the steaks and mushrooms atop the noodles and pour the sauce over the dish.
+To serve, portion the noodles on individual serving plates, tossing with oil and parsley.
+Place the steaks and mushrooms on top of the noodles and pour the sauce over the dish.
+Enjoy.